Arkansas Razorbacks men's basketball: Retired numbers

 The University of Arkansas athletic department has seen fit to retire only two jersey numbers in honor of former outstanding players:

-Moncrief (6'4" 190 lbs.) led the Razorbacks to the 1978 Final Four and is, so far, Arkansas' only Consensus 1st team All-American player (1979).
+Moncrief (6'4" 190 lbs.) led the Razorbacks to the 1978 Final Four and is, so far, Arkansas's only Consensus 1st team All-American player (1979).
 Moncrief also led the Hogs to three straight Southwest Conference regular season titles from 1977 to 1979, as well as the 1977 and 1979 SWC Tournament championships.
 He was a three-time All-SWC performer, and was also the SWC Player of the Year in 1979.
 Moncrief finished his career as the school's all-time leading scorer, until his record was broken in 1992.

 Williamson (6'7" 245 lbs.) led Arkansas to the 1994 National Championship and a runner-up finish in the 1995 Final Four.
 Corliss also lead Arkansas to three straight SEC West Division championships from 1993 to 1995, plus the 1994 SEC regular season title.
 Williamson was a two-time All-SEC performer, was the 1994 and 1995 SEC Player of the Year, and was named Consensus 2nd team All-American in both seasons.